 1929 when the stock market crashed.
 Oddly, I found no family pictures of that

 mansion.
 Could it be that when you lose everything overnight you don't want a

-record of it?
-They moved to a small house in Pleasant Ridge, which was a newly
+They moved to a small house in Pleasant Ridge, which was the new

-prestigious community at the time.
+prestigious community being built at the time.
 On one of the best streets in it, Grand

 Vista, they bought one of the smallest houses.
 Across the street from it was an